nssanthoshkumar/javamail-snippet/README.md

 ## Code Sinppet to send email
-Download and Run fakeSMTP jar.
-Then start the server before running the test.
+Run /devTestSetup/fakeSMTP-2.0.jar file and start the server before running the test.